 The best thing you can do is learn what names dairy goes by, and then read every ingredient list of every product you put into your grocery cart.
-It’s time consuming at first, but it pays off in the long run.
+It’s time-consuming at first, but it pays off in the long run.

 Some staples to find right away are:

-- Dairy free bread
+- Dairy-free bread

-- Diary free milk alternative
+- Diary-free milk alternative

-- Dairy free cheese alternative (vegan cheeses are best, though they take a little getting used to) Note that some folks can handle goat milk.
+- Dairy-free cheese alternative (vegan cheeses are best, though they take a little getting used to) Note that some folks can handle goat milk.
 It’s worth a shot if cow milk is the basis for your allergy.

 Look for snacks that don’t have a ton of added sugars.
 Try to find some that have at least a few grams of protein, and make sure you find a great alternative for the foods you consider to be “basic” or “staples” in your household.
-Because if you can find replacements for those thing you use the most, it won’t be such a big struggle to make the switch.
+Because if you can find replacements for those things you use the most, it won’t be such a big struggle to make the switch.

 Easy Dairy Free Substitutions